-Tasked with launching water balloons at our physics teacher hiding in a mini castle from 35m away, we built a whipper trebuchet to efficiently do so.
-Even though our trebuchet missed the castle during the 'official' shots, our projectiles did land inside the castle during some test fires.
-All in all, it was a fun project, and we are excited for our next attempt.
+Tasked with launching water balloons at our physics teacher hiding in a mini castle from 35m away, we 'The Algebros' built a whipper trebuchet to efficiently do so.
+The base is about five feet tall, and the arm is about 63 inches long.
+It launched water balloons from 100 to 200 feet.
+Even though our balloons missed the castle during the 'official' shots (two even went backwards), our treb successfully launched projectiles inside the castle during numerous test fires.
+All in all, it was a fun project, and I will soon work on the CAD for the next attempt.

 For more lore, check out the tech binder: